hlascelles/karina_personal_website/_posts/notes/2025-01-01-thoughts-on-food.md

 Sometimes it's a matter of equipment you have; I boil beans and chickpeas myself because I have an electric pressure cooker, but I don't bake my own flatbreads becauce my oven is not hot enough.
 Sometimes it's about your friends; my Indian friends make delicious curries from vegetables and spices, so I learnt from them, but my Thai friends use supermarket Thai curry paste, so I was convinced that making this magic paste from scratch would be impossible.
 Once I tried handblendering together all of the ingredients listed on a Thai curry paste, and I never looked back.
-My friends make elaborate veggie burgers with dozens of ingredients, and they are not as satisfying as supermarket ones, so I kept buying veggie burgers until I was in a country where I couldn't find any.
+My friends make elaborate veggie burgers with dozens of ingredients, and the supermarket ones have a long ingredient list too; so I kept buying veggie burgers until I was in a country where I couldn't find any.
 In a hungry despair, I mashed beans from a can with my hands, adding only tomato paste, paprika powder and salt - these were the best burgers I've ever had.

 ##### Things to think about outside the supermarket